-There are various parameters of tonal range of HDR Pro, which should be a little difficult to select, you can learn more detail about these parameters as the following information before you use HDR Pro to have a HDR merge.
+There are various parameters of the tonal range of HDR Pro, which should be hard to select.
+You can learn more detail about these parameters as the following information before using HDR Pro to have an HDR merge.

 The parameters for adjusting 32-bit HDR images are different from the 8-bit or 16-bit images.
-Here are some parameters you can set for 16-bit image with HDR Pro.
+Here are some parameters you can set for a 16-bit image with HDR Pro.

-Preset: Batch adjustments for a series of similar images, you can save and load presets.
+Preset: Batch adjustments for a series of similar images.
+You can save to load presets.

-Remove Ghosts: In order to remove the ghosts caused by moving stuff or outdoor images, you can minimize these moving stuff with the optimal result.
+Remove Ghosts: To remove the ghosts caused by moving stuff or outdoor images, you can minimize these moving stuff with the optimal result.

 Edge Glow: Use the Radius and Strength sliders in combination to increase the perceived sharpness of the image.

-Tone and Detail: It should be the most important feature of HDR Pro to adjust the contrast between highlights and shadows is a significant feature of HDR Pro.
+Tone and Detail: Adjust the contrast between highlights and shadows is a significant feature of HDR Pro.
 The exposure slider controls the overall lightness or darkness of the image.

-Color: Vibrance adjusts the intensity of the subtle colors and minimize clipping of highly saturated colors.
+Color: Vibrance adjusts the intensity of the subtle colors and minimizes the clipping of highly saturated colors.

-Tone Curve: Add an anchor point or enter numeric value to adjust the tonality of the image.
+Tone Curve: Add an anchor point or enter a numeric value to adjust the image tonality.

-1. As for 8-bit and 16-bit images offer the same options, it is not recommended to convert them into 32-bit image in HDR Pro.
+1. Since 8-bit and 16-bit images offer the same options, converting them into 32-bit images in HDR Pro is not recommended.

-2. Changes made in Merge to HDR Pro’s 16-bit mode are finalized.
-The unused parts of the 32-bit tonal range are discard.
+2. Finalize changes made in Merge to HDR Pro’s 16-bit mode.
+Discard the unused parts of the 32-bit tonal range.

 3. If you need a 16-bit copy to share or print, You can save first as 32-bit, adjust, and then use Save As to create the 16-bit copy.

-4. When you have any difficult to use HDR Pro, you can use other HDR apps to merge awesome HDR photographs.
+4. When you have any difficulty using HDR Pro, you can use other HDR apps to merge HDR photographs.